RaduADumitru/codex/README.md

 ### How to import
 To import the database into ArangoDB, use the following endpoint:
-* `codex/import/import`: POST - parameters `boolean complete` (whether to execute second phase of import, or only the first), `integer pageCount` (number of small subqueries to split large queries into - minimum 10 recommended) - returns the string `Import complete` on a success
+* `codex/import/import`: POST - parameters `boolean complete` (whether to execute second phase of import, or only the first), `integer pagecount` (number of small subqueries to split large queries into - minimum 10 recommended) - returns the string `Import complete` on a success

 A partial import (at only the first stage) can also be led into the second using the endpoint:
-* `codex/import/optimize`: POST - parameter `integer pageCount` - returns the string `Import complete` on a success
+* `codex/import/optimize`: POST - parameter `integer pagecount` - returns the string `Import complete` on a success

 ## Search Endpoints
 Endpoints for searches have a number of similar fields: `wordform` represents the form to search against (either `accent` for accented forms, or `noaccent` for forms without accent), `relationtype` represents a relationship between two words (`synonym`, `antonym`, `diminutive` or `augmentative`)